stoenescubogdanalex/program/courses/backend/databases/week1/session-plan.md

 ### EXERCISE 1: Database Creation (10/15 minutes)

-Using the ERD from the previous exercise, students need to write CREATE TABLE statements for storing users and tasks with statuses.
+Using the ERD from the previous exercise, trainees need to write CREATE TABLE statements for storing users and tasks with statuses.

 ```sql
 CREATE TABLE user (